FAFO NVIDIA Inception Program member badge FAFO™ is a member of the NVIDIA Inception Program.

 under governance.

-We're selecting a small group of design partners to put governed autonomous work into production.
-If you're putting AI in charge of real work, let's build it together.
+We're onboarding a limited number of teams putting governed autonomous work into production.
+If you're putting AI in charge of real work, let's get you running.

-We'll only use this to talk about design partnership. · FAFO · letsfafo.com
+We'll only use this to talk about getting you AgentOS. · FAFO™ · letsfafo.com